-This powerful and state of the art negotiation skills Master Class is designed for salespeople, sales managers, key account managers and any other business executive involved in negotiating win-win outcomes.
+This powerful and state of the art negotiation skills Master Class (delivered as two, half-day ‘live & online’ virtual training sessions – see dates below) is designed for salespeople, sales managers, key account managers and any other business executive involved in negotiating win-win outcomes.

 The day begins with two questionnaires, each one a psychometric test on a crucial aspect of negotiating skills.
 Before the mid-morning coffee break, delegates will have already established how effective or not – they are at the negotiating table, and pinpointed many specific areas for personal improvement.

 This Master Class gives delegates an in-depth understanding of negotiation skills and tactics and how to prepare using a ‘six-step’ approach to negotiating.
 It shows delegates how to differentiate between the tactics required to deal with price challenges and the structure required to negotiate agreements and contracts.